emoryjianghang/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 ### Why does Batch normalization work?

 - The first reason is the same reason as why we normalize X.
-- The second reason is that batch normalization reduces the problem of input values changing (shifting).
+- The second reason is that batch normalization reduces the problem of input values changing (**covariate shifting**).
 - Batch normalization does some regularization:
   - Each mini batch is scaled by the mean/variance computed of that mini-batch.
-  - This adds some noise to the values `Z[l]` within that mini batch.
+  - This adds some **noise** to the values `Z[l]` within that mini batch.
 So similar to dropout it adds some noise to each hidden layer's activations.
   - This has a slight regularization effect.
-  - Using bigger size of the mini-batch you are reducing noise and therefore regularization effect.
+  - **Using bigger size of the mini-batch you are reducing noise and therefore regularization effect **.
+This is also strange and why we dont want to rely it for regularization.
-  - Don't rely on batch normalization as a regularization.
-It's intended for normalization of hidden units, activations and therefore speeding up learning.
+  - **Don't rely on batch normalization as a regularization.
+It's intended for normalization of hidden units, activations and therefore speeding up learning**.
 For regularization use other regularization techniques (L2 or dropout).

 ### Batch normalization at test time

 - When we train a NN with Batch normalization, we compute the mean and the variance of the mini-batch.
 - In testing we might need to process examples one at a time.
 The mean and the variance of one example won't make sense.
 - We have to compute an estimated value of mean and variance to use it in testing time.
-- We can use the weighted average across the mini-batches.
+- We can use the weighted average across the mini-batches seen during training.
 - We will use the estimated values of the mean and variance to test.
-- This method is also sometimes called "Running average".
+- This method is also sometimes called **"Running average".** (exponentially weighted average)
 - In practice most often you will use a deep learning framework and it will contain some default implementation of doing such a thing.

 ### Softmax Regression